thoughtram/blog/_posts/2016-02-01-zones-in-angular-2.md

 ## NgZone in Angular 2

 `NgZone` is basically a forked zone that extends its API and adds some additional functionality to its execution context.
-One of the things it adds to the API is the following set custom events we can subscribe to, as they are observable streams:
+One of the things it adds to the API is the following set of custom events we can subscribe to, as they are observable streams:

 - `onTurnStart()` - Notifies subscribers just before Angular's event turn starts.
 Emits an event once per browser task that is handled by Angular.
 - `onTurnDone()` - Notifies subscribers immediately after Angular's zone is done processing the current turn and any micro tasks scheduled from that turn.